Everything to know about Star Trek: Discovery season 2

 - What really happened to the Spore Drive research?
 Sorry, but I do not believe a war-torn Federation just "let it go."

 - Will we see more of Section 31?
-We know there was a deleted scene giving us bit more about the secretive group at the end of season one, and I refuse to believe it's the last we've seen of those striking half-black, half-silver badges.
+We know there was a deleted scene from the finale of season one which would've given us bit more about the secretive group, it definitely doesn't sound like it's the last we've seen of those striking half-black, half-silver badges.
+At WonderCon this year, Van Sprang said he knows Section 31 is a "massive part" of season two, but didn't provide any other details.

 - Do the Star Trek: Short Treks play into the continuity?
 I don't think so, but there's no way to know for sure until we see the Short Treks and season two.
 I'm never against in-canon shorts but it feels a bit like these are like mini-feelers or pilots for the announced Star Trek universe shows in development -- but I may be biased since I feel Aldis Hodge deserves more than just a short.